You are here

 Andreeva Bay is a former coastal technical maintenance base of the USSR Naval Fleet established in 1960s for storage of fresh and spent nuclear fuel (SNF), solid radioactive waste (SRW) and liquid radioactive waste (LRW) arising from nuclear-powered submarines and icebreakers

-Dismantling of nuclear-powered submarines
+Dismantling of Nuclear-Powered Submarines

 Conversion of NPS reactor compartments

-In 2008 the European Bank for Reconstruction and Development (EBRD) signed a Grant Implementing Agreement with the Federal Centre for Nuclear and Radiation Safety to fund Phase I of the Decommissioning of the Floating Maintenance Base Lepse
+In 2008 the European Bank for Reconstruction and Development (EBRD) signed a Grant Implementing Agreement with the Federal Centre for Nuclear and Radiation Safety to fund Phase I of the decommissioning of the Floating Maintenance Base Lepse

-In 2008 a Grant Implementing Agreement for the preparation for unloading and unloading of spent nuclear fuel from Papa-class nuclear-powered submarine, hull No. 501, was set up between the European Bank for Reconstruction and Development (EBRD) and the Federal Centre for Nuclear and Radiation Safety
+In 2008 the European Bank for Reconstruction and Development (EBRD) signed a Grant Implementing Agreement with the Federal Centre for Nuclear and Radiation Safety for the preparation for unloading and unloading of spent nuclear fuel from Papa-class nuclear-powered submarine, hull No.501

-Nuclear ice-breakers
+Nuclear Ice-breakers

 Safety systems for the nuclear powered icebreakers Sovetsky Soyuz, Yamal and Arktika, nuclear powered cargo carrier Sevmorput, maintenance floating base Lotta, and icebreaker base Atomflot

-Arctic Military Environmental Cooperation
+Arctic Military Environmental Cooperation (AMEC)